 It is unlawful to let or rent any place, structure, or part thereof, trailer or other conveyance, with the knowledge that it will be used as a permanent or temporary residence by any designated offender prohibited from establishing such residence pursuant to this chapter.

-The requirements of this chapter may be waived upon approval of the Village Board through appeal by the affected party.
+The requirements of this chapter may be waived upon approval of the Village Board through further appeal by the affected party.
 Such appeal shall be made to the Village Clerk's office, which shall forward the request to the Village Board to be acted upon within 60 days of appeal application.
 A written copy of the decision shall be provided to the appealing party.

 Except as otherwise provided, any person found in violation of this chapter or any order, rule or regulation made hereunder shall be subject to the penalty provided in § 1-4 of the Code of the Village of Bellevue.